Experiencing the Humanities

 So, what does cause economic and social skin-color differences?
 Social scientists have argued for decades--some of them for centuries--that greater poverty, less health, shorter lives, and less education among people of color is the result of hundreds of years of racism that still is not fully resolved.

-Regarding race riots, In the U.S. in the 1500s-early 1900s, most race riots were of white European-Americans invading neighborhoods of people of color to damage, loot, and sometimes massacre them.
-Early examples of this include invasions of peaceful Indian villages during the early years of the U.S. and its expansion westward.
+Race riots in the U.S. have, in particular, been noteworthy for hundreds of years.
+Between in the 1500s-early 1900s, most race riots were of white European-Americans invading neighborhoods of people of color to damage, loot, and sometimes massacre them.
+Early examples of this include invasions of peaceful Indian villages during the first centuries of the birth of the U.S. and its expansion westward.
 The same happened sometimes in the U.S. Southwest just before, and for a several decades after, that part of the country was taken away by conquest from Mexico, its former owner.

 In more recent years, racial protests and riots have changed.
 The modern era of protest by mostly peaceful protesters began with the Martin Luther King national protests in the 1960s.
 Such protests now are led by people of color and supporting whites.
 There are exceptions, such as the mass protests by millions against the Vietnam War in the 1960s and early 1970s and more recent protests for the Equal Rights Amendment and against discrimination against women.
 However, increasingly, demonstrations in the U.S. are about racism and related issues.

 The most recent example of a mass national protest of this kind has happened in the weeks following the May 2020 Memorial Day killing of Minneapolis resident George Floyd by four policemen.
-The four were fired, the main perpetrator soon after charged with murder and manslaughter, and the other three with aiding and abetting murder and manslaughter.
+The four were fired, the main one soon after charged with murder and manslaughter, and the other three with aiding and abetting murder and manslaughter.
 This killing was a turning point nationally.
-It had followed the nationally publicized February and March police killings of three Black people--Ahmaud Arbery in Georgia, Breonna Taylor in Louisville, and Manuel Ellis in Tacoma.
-In addition, dozens of other killings of Blacks gained regional infamy in just the decade before, at least of two of whom died pleading to police, "I can't breathe," as did Floyd.
+It followed the nationally publicized February and March police killings of three Black people--Ahmaud Arbery in Georgia, Breonna Taylor in Louisville, and Manuel Ellis in Tacoma.
+In addition, dozens of other killings of Blacks gained regional infamy in just the decade before, at least of two of whom died pleading to police, like Floyd, "I can't breathe."

 After the Floyd killing in Minneapolis, shown in a ten-minute video, protesters--both people of color and whites in large numbers, young and old--marched and held vigils in over 75 U.S. cities and in several overseas cities such as London and Paris during the following two weeks and more.
 If protests were counted like visits to Mall of America, then more than a million "visits" to protests were made in the U.S. alone in the aftermath of Floyd's death.
 And in the first several weeks after it, several major cities and states quickly either made changes or proposed them to limit police use of force.

 In some locations, especially Minneapolis, where the killing happened, looting and burning also occurred until police and National Guard stopped it.
-In Minneapolis alone, over 1000 public and private structures had some kind of damage or destruction, including several dozen that were burned and many more that were looted.
-The early property damage estimates for the city were $150 million.
-This is the equivalent of taking away about $15,000 from every family of four in the city.
-The amount may go as high as $500 million for Minneapolis and its neighboring city, St. Paul, by the time all damage is counted.
+In Minneapolis alone, over 1500 public and private structures had some kind of damage or destruction, including several dozen that were burned and many more that were looted.
+The estimated property damage was $500 million dollars.
+That amount of money is the rough equivalent of taking away about one entire year's salary from every family of four in the city.
+It also means that multiple badly needed resources--like grocery stores, health centers, drug stores, and gas stations were destroyed in the poor and working class neighborhoods that most depend on such resources being within walking distance.

 Some of the rioting, in particular, was eased when, each day after rioting in Minneapolis, thousands of volunteers of all ethnicities and colors turned out to clean up the streets and distribute basic goods such as food in neighborhoods left with no grocery, drug, or general stores.
 In addition, volunteer and paid artists created hundreds of peaceful protest paintings on the plywood boards covering windows and doors of a thousand or more still-standing businesses.